Logistics Management and the Future of IoT Devices

 Global urbanization and population growth is projected to increase by 23% in 2050, which equates to adding an estimated additional 2.5 billion people to urban areas, doubling the demand for passenger mobility.
 To meet demand, smart technology is a no-brainer.

-Incorporating battery operated GPS trackers into fleet tracking logistics management gives businesses better visibility into their vehicles, with real-time insights into their fleet.
-Equipped with GPS trackers and sensors, these devices provide continuous updates on vehicle location, speed, and performance metrics.
+Incorporating battery-operated GPS trackers into fleet tracking logistics management gives businesses better visibility into their vehicles, with real-time insights into their fleet.
+Equipped with GPS trackers and sensors, these devices provide continuous updates on vehicle location, speed, condition monitoring and performance metrics.

-Fleet management can benefit from enhanced routes, passenger counting, passenger safety and onboarding, ticketing and seating, and monitored driving behavior.
+Fleet management can benefit from route optimization, asset utilization, and monitored driving behavior.
 IoT devices can help reduce waste, schedule maintenance proactively, and maintain optimal fleet utilization leading to cost savings.

 Trailers and Dollies GPS Tracking